Mobility

 The ongoing semiconductor shortage may also increase costs and cause delays in any large scale deployment for the next few years.

-But cars are not the only autonomous vehicles.
+But cars are not the only mode of autonomous transportation.

-Related to the efforts to develop self-driving cars are efforts to make self-driving buses.
+Related to the history of self-driving cars are efforts to make self-driving buses.

 These are more advanced than cars because they can follow a fixed route and separated guide way, greatly simplifying and reducing the complexity of self-driving.